elastisys/ck8s-cluster/README.md

 Now the passwords have been generated and stored in vault!

-**Note**: As of yet it is not possible to change the default vaule of the **elastic** user that the elastisearch operator creates.
-See https://github.com/elastic/cloud-on-k8s/issues/967

 To use the generated password for the services run the following commands to fetch the passwords and export them as environment variables